SWBF2 (Classic) FAQ

 The "statistics.csv" file represented everything that happened on the SWBF2 (Classic) server for that map during that gameplay session so that the SWBF2 game could then display these statistics to all the players after the map was played.
 This is the "Award" or "Leaderboard" page before rotating to the next map in the server rotation.
 This "statistics.csv" file remained in the server folder while it accumulated data and retained all these stats and data until the file was reset, cleared, or replaced.

 The SWBF2 (Classic) Server Manager (SM) along with the SWBF2 Remote Server Manager (RSM) software was originally distributed through Lucas Arts (LA) and BlackBagOps (BBO).
 The software was available for the PC and the PS2 version of the SWBF2 (Classic) game and both software programs ran on "Windows".
 There were several versions of the software and a couple betas if you had an account at BBO (and you had beta access).
-The final OFFICIAL version of the software that was distributed by BBO and LA was the v1.10.
+The final OFFICIAL version of the software that was distributed by BBO and Lucas Arts was the v1.10.

 The SWBF2 SM and RSM was the way most SWBF2 admins wanted to run their SWBF2 (Classic) game server.
-The software ran exceptionally well if you had a dedicated server box set up online running it.
+The software ran exceptionally well if you had a dedicated server box set up online running the manager.
 The software also ran pretty well if you wanted to set it up on your PC desktop.
 The better the resources you had to run the program, meant the server ran that much better for you.
-Many communities would simply set up a laptop to run the SWBF2 Server Manager only.
-Then they would go play the SWBF2 game on their own PC and join their own community's server, which was a laptop likely right next to them.
-SWBF2 Game Nights were set up in a way that the SWBF2 servers would only show up online when the respective community scheduled themselves to get together.

 If you played Star Wars Battlefront 2 (Classic) online in multiplayer mode, your game would generate an online encrypted keyhash.
 That keyhash was a 32 digit encrypted hash of your CD installation key for the Star Wars Battlefront 2 (Classic) game.
 If you joined an SWBF2 online server to play, your keyhash would follow you and you would be identified as that keyhash on that server along with whatever alias name you were using at the time.
 If you stayed until the end of the session (map), your keyhash would be logged in the "statistics.csv" file.